KAYAK HUNTING IN ILLORSUIT

 Knud Nielsen teaching Drever how to roll his kayak, in 1938 or 1939.

-Beginning in the late 1800s the Greenland Inuit dealt with the matter by adding a small skeg or fin to the equipment of their kayaks.
+Beginning in the late 1800s the West Greenland Inuit dealt with the matter by adding a small skeg or fin to the equipment of their kayaks.
 This was attached to the keel line of the hull, close to the stern of the kayak.
 Also, of course, the pequngasoq shaping of the hulls of the kayaks in the Sisimiut and Maniitsoq regions that Petersen describes improved the directional stability of the hunters’ kayaks (see 1986: 48).
 In the Uummannaq Bay district in 1959, all of the kayaks that I saw were equipped with the same kind of skeg.
 They were small, solid 7″ x 12″ boards always attached to the kayak by what Golden has called the “stick” method (KoG, page 90-91): a small wooden spar set across the after deck, with cords from two small holes in the skeg attached to this stick.

 In this photo of Tobias deflating his towing float/flotation bladder after a successful hunt at Umiamako, you can clearly see the skegs on the nearby kayaks.